casperjs/casperjs/builder/sources/filters_contents.md

 <h2 id="filters">Filters</h2>

-Filters allow to alter some value asynchroneously.
+Filters allow you to alter some values asynchronously.
 Sounds obscure?
-Let's take a simple example and let's imagine you would like to alter every single url opened by CasperJS to append a `foo=42` query string
+Let's take a simple example and imagine you would like to alter every single url opened by CasperJS to append a `foo=42` query string
 parameter: